AdobeDocs/experience-manager-cloud-service.en/help/implementing/cloud-manager/content-requests.md

    Yes.

-1. **Will customers be able to integrate the RUM data service scripts with third-party systems like Dynatrace?**
+1. **Will customers be able to integrate the RUM service scripts with third-party systems like Dynatrace?**

    Yes.